ZekeAranyLucas/material-takehome/README.md

 ## Structural parameters

-- [x] Choose a language of your choice (excluding bash, Haskell, or scala). **Java selected.**
+- [x] Choose a language of your choice (excluding bash, Haskell, or scala). **-- Java selected.**
-- [] Feel free to use small libraries where appropriate instead of reinventing the wheel.
+- [x] Feel free to use small libraries where appropriate instead of reinventing the wheel. **-- Lombok for immutable objects.**
-- [] Feel free to look things up or use other reference material as you would when working normally
+- [x] Feel free to look things up or use other reference material as you would when working normally. **-- Mostly Java docs for SPI and Google, starting to use copilot.**
 - [] Please make this look as close to real production code as you would submit for code review (e.g feel free to refactor aggressively, use helper functions, etc)
-- [x] Submit your code via Git Hub. **https://github.com/ZekeAranyLucas/material-takehome**
+- [x] Submit your code via Git Hub. **-- See https://github.com/ZekeAranyLucas/material-takehome**
-- [] Please include a README that includes how to get your code running/tested.
+- [x] Please include a README that includes how to get your code running/tested.

 ## Functional requirements